jacg/nain4/README.md

 ### Automatic environment switching with `direnv`

-As is stands you have to write `nix develop --extra-experimenal-features 'nix-command flakes'` in order to activate the environment necessary to run and develop this code.
+As is stands you have to write `nix develop` in order to activate the environment necessary to run and develop this code.
 What is more, `nix develop` places you in a minimal bash shell in which any personal configurations you may be used to, will be missing.

 Both of these problems can be fixed with [direnv](https://direnv.net/) which:
   * automatically enables the environment when you enter the directory (asking your permission, the first time)